 Mexico’s tipping culture is impromptu and often spontaneous.
 Tipping is always optional although the people serving you will appreciate the small token of your appreciation in exchange for good service.

-See Also: Our guide to Tipping and Bargaining in Mexico for guidance about whom, where, when, and how much to tip in Mexico.
-The Guide to Social & Business Etiquette in Mexico is a comprehensive manual to help you navigate social and business customs in Mexico.
+Our guide to Tipping and Bargaining in Mexico for guidance about whom, where, when, and how much to tip in Mexico.
+The Guide to Social & Business Etiquette in Mexico is a comprehensive manual to help you navigate social and business customs in Mexico in more detail.